 Yes, we have posted our DPA on the OVHcloud website.
 Our DPA sets forth our responsibilities and obligations as a data processor, including to:

 - Only process personal data under our customers’ instructions and to fulfill the contract

 - Ensure our employees are bound by confidentiality obligations

 - Help customers comply with data protection requirements and data subjects’ rights

 OVHcloud is committed to the core principles of the GDPR.
 We are committed to using personal data responsibly and protecting it with advanced technologies and robust internal policies and practices.
 We are aligning our privacy program, including our business practices, processes, and policies, to help us meet our obligations.
 We have engaged world class leaders in the field of data privacy and protection to lead this effort alongside our own team.

 As a global provider of data driven services we are integrating global privacy requirements, including EU data protection requirements, into our business practices.

 - As a data processor, we are responsible for complying with our contractual obligations and instructions in our customer DPAs, including assisting our customers to comply with their GDPR obligations, securing data, keeping records of how we process personal data on behalf of our customers, preparing to notify our customers in the event of a data breach, and cooperating with EU data protection authorities on request

 - Our internal GDPR team has been working closely with leading data privacy and security experts to lead our compliance efforts

-As a hosting service, we process, on behalf of our customers, personal data contained in any files, applications or content uploaded to our systems by OVH customers or their end users.
-Our customers determine what personal data is hosted by OVH.
+As a hosting service, we process, on behalf of our customers, personal data contained in any files, applications or content uploaded to our systems by OVHcloud customers or their end users.
+Our customers determine what personal data is hosted by OVHcloud.